 SAMHAIN: A CROSS-QUARTER STATION OF THE SUN

-The Sun Reaches 15° Scorpio: the Equinox/Solstice Midpoint
+The Sun Reaches 15° Scorpio: the Equinox/Solstice Midpoint on November 7th

-Here we are approaching another turning of the wheel of the year: dark Scorpio's own solar festival, Samhain, is upon us.
+We're fast approaching another turning of the wheel of the year: dark Scorpio's own solar festival, Samhain, is upon us.
 Marking the end of the harvest season and the beginning of winter here in the north, at Samhain (pronounced SAH-win or SOW-in) we dive into the darkest months of the year.

 The term Samhain is the Modern Irish equivalent of the Scottish Gaelic Samhuinn, shortened from Mì na Samhna, all denoting the month of November.
 The night of October 31st (Halloween) is Oíche Shamhna or November Eve.
 Central to Celtic thought was the notion of beginnings in darkness, with cycles building towards the light: each day began at sundown, each season and year on an "eve."
 This notion reflects the natural pattern of day dawning from the seed of dark night: every day the sun climbs from nadir to zenith, then begins its descent back into renewing night.